-We enter into contracts that include various combinations of products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
-The timing of revenue recognition, billings, and cash collections results in accounts receivable, contract assets, and lease receivables as a result of revenue recognized in advance of billings (included within other assets), and contract liabilities or deferred revenue as a result of receiving consideration in advance of revenue recognition within our consolidated balance sheet.
+We enter into contracts that can include various combinations of products and services, which are generally capable of being distinct and accounted for as separate performance obligations.
+The timing of revenue recognition, billings, and cash collections results in accounts receivable, lease receivables, and contract assets as a result of revenue recognized in advance of billings (included within other assets), and contract liabilities or deferred revenue as a result of receiving consideration in advance of revenue recognition within our consolidated balance sheet.
 Our general payment terms range from 30 to 60 days, with exceptions in certain geographies.
 Below is a listing of our major categories of revenue for our products and services:

 Diagnostic Products and Accessories.
-Diagnostic products and accessories revenues, including IDEXX VetLab[®] consumables and accessories, rapid assay, LPD, Water, and OPTI testing products, are predominantly recognized and invoiced at the time of shipment, which is when the customer obtains control of the product based on legal title transfer and we have the right to payment.
+Diagnostic products and accessories revenues, including IDEXX VetLab® consumables and accessories, rapid assay, LPD, Water, and OPTI testing products, are predominantly recognized and invoiced at the time of shipment, which is when the customer obtains control of the product based on legal title transfer and we have the right to payment.
+We also provide customers with certain consumables that are recognized upon utilization by the customer, which is when we have the right to payment and the risks and rewards of ownership transfer.
 Shipping costs reimbursed by the customer are included in revenue and cost of sales.
 As a practical expedient, we do not account for shipping activities as a separate performance obligation.

-Reference Laboratory Diagnostic and Consulting Services.
-Reference laboratory revenues are recognized and invoiced when the laboratory diagnostic service is performed.
+Laboratory Diagnostic and Consulting Services.
+Laboratory diagnostic and consulting services revenues are recognized and invoiced when the laboratory diagnostic service is performed.

 Instruments, Software and Systems.
-CAG Diagnostics capital instruments, veterinary software and diagnostic imaging systems revenues are generally recognized and invoiced when the customer obtains control of the products based on legal title transfer and we have the right to payment, which generally occurs at the time of installation and customer acceptance.
+CAG Diagnostics capital instruments, veterinary software and diagnostic imaging systems revenues are recognized and invoiced when the customer obtains control of the products based on legal title transfer and we have the right to payment, which generally occurs at the time of installation and customer acceptance.
 Our instruments, software, and systems are often included in one of our significant customer programs, as further described below.
 For veterinary software systems that include multiple performance obligations, such as perpetual software licenses and computer hardware, we allocate revenue to each performance obligation based on estimates of the price that we would charge the customer for each promised product or service if it were sold on a standalone basis.

 Lease Revenue.
 Revenues from instrument rental agreements and reagent rental programs are recognized either as operating leases on a ratable basis over the term of the agreement or as sales-type leases at the time of installation and customer acceptance.
 Customers typically pay for the right to use instruments under rental agreements in equal monthly amounts over the term of the rental agreement.
 Our reagent rental programs provide our customers the right to use our instruments upon entering into agreements to purchase specified amounts of consumables, which are considered embedded leases.
 For some agreements, the customers are provided with the right to purchase the instrument at the end of the lease term.
 Lease revenues from these agreements are presented in product revenue on our consolidated income statement.
-Lease revenue was approximately \$20.8 million for the year ended December 31, 2019, as compared to \$12.2 million for the year ended December 31, 2018, including both operating leases and sales-type leases under ASC 842, Leases, during 2019, and ASC 840, Leases, prior to 2019.
+Lease revenue was approximately \$17.5 million for the year ended December 31, 2020, as compared to \$20.8 million for the year ended December 31, 2019, including both operating leases and sales-type leases under ASC 842, Leases, for leases entered into after January 1,2019, and ASC 840, Leases, for leases entered into prior to 2019.
 See below for revenue recognition under our reagent rental programs.